Move Your Body, Grow Your Brain: The Mind-Blowing Science of Exercise and Neuron Growth

 Let’s zoom out for a second.
 If you commit to 30 minutes of movement a day, what can you expect down the road?
 The short-term perks (like better focus and a happier mood) are awesome, but the long-term benefits are where things get really exciting.

 Exercise doesn’t just grow new neurons, it also makes your brain more adaptable.
-This means you’re better equipped to handle stress, bounce back from challenges, and stay mentally sharp even as life throws curveballs your way.
+That basically means you’re better equipped to handle stress, bounce back from challenges, and stay mentally sharp even as life throws curveballs your way.
+Because, let’s be honest, no one throws curveballs as good as life just when you think you’ve got everything under control.

 Your Brain Deserves This